 Below, I talk about 3 Root Causes of Poor Gut Health.
 At the end of this article, I will share more information about what you can do to improve your gut health, which often improves the enjoyment of life.

 Did you know that there is research showing that an anti-inflammatory diet can result in improvement in Inflammatory Bowel Disease?
 We have seen this over and over at Oswald Digestive clinic.

 Further, there is research showing that a Mediterranean diet can reduce pain and increase physical function for those struggling with rheumatoid arthritis.
-I even have a client who was able to cut her medication to 1/5 of what it was, with using complimentary nutrition therapy (functional nutrition, which is what we practice at Oswald Digestive Clinic)!
+I even have a client who was able to cut her medication to 1/5 of what it was, by using complimentary nutrition therapy (functional nutrition, which is what we practice at Oswald Digestive Clinic)!

-Lastly, it is known that the foods you eat can rapidly and reproducibly alter your gut microbiome (the bacteria, fungi, protozoa, and viruses that naturally reside in our gut).
+Lastly, it is known that the foods you eat can rapidly and reproducibly alter your gut microbiome (the bacteria, fungi, protozoa, and viruses that naturally reside in your gut).
 And the gut microbiome, we are learning, can influence diseases from joint disease, depression, metabolic issues, weight, and more.

-At Oswald Digestive Clinic, we focus in on optimizing gut health, and often see improvement in a wide range of other symptoms like muscle aches and pains, brain fog, headaches, and more.
+At Oswald Digestive Clinic, we focus on optimizing gut health, and often see improvement in a wide range of other symptoms like muscle aches and pains, brain fog, headaches, and more.